Black holes in Einstein-Maxwell Theory: Conclusion: The difficulty of cosmic weather forecast, or: The lamentable fate of Cassandra observers

 \V There are many attempts to replace the global notions of 'mass' and 'event horizon' by quasilocal notions, i.e., those that only depend on the data in a compact subset and can be decided by a single observer (maybe even in finite time).
 Adopting for a moment the viewpoint of describing the dynamics of the universe in terms of classical field theories and treating observers as test particles, let us consider an analogy with the weather forecast: A notion like 'the set of places where it is going to rain at some future time' is perfectly well-defined from the purely logical point of view.
 However, for practical purposes we at least feel the need to complement it by a second notion that can be decided within finite time, like 'the set of places where it will rain tomorrow'.
 Even more, we want to have {\em predictive} criteria, i.e. methods able to detect whether an event will arrive {\em before it arrives}.
 If a weather forecast informs the receivers of a storm in the very moment of its arrival such that no precautions can be taken any more, then we would call it {\em practically useless}.

-\V The statement of the Theorem \ref{OTSThenBlack} can be understood as a strong singularity theorem for the particular matter model of Maxwell theory.
-However, it can also be interpreted as a censorship statement: The singularities (incomplete $C^0$-inextendible causal curves) emanating from the outer trapped surface are not visible from future null infinity.
-Actually, it implies an even stranger form of censorship: {\em The singularity criterion itself is not visible from future null infinity}.
+\V Singularity theorems such as Penrose's or Hawking's can also be interpreted as a censorship statement: The singularities (incomplete $C^0$-inextendible causal curves) emanating from the outer trapped surface are not visible from future null infinity.
+In fact, they display an even stranger form of censorship: {\em The singularity criterion itself is not visible from future null infinity}.
 This means, any 'Cassandra' observer able to see only the tiniest part of an outer trapped surface, consequently not agreeing on nonexistence of outer trapped surfaces assumed by other observers and trying to warn others from its effect by a minority report, is already caught in the region of finite lifetime, together with anybody who could get the warning message.
 Certainly, this 'brutal optimism' is some sort of cosmic censorship, but probably a more cruel one than usually expected.
 And it shows that the pragmatic power of predictivity of the Penrose singularity theorem for Einstein-Maxwell theory in the asymptotically flat case is very limited, actually its statement is practically useless in the sense of the weather forecast criterion above.